Trebles away from home

 1998 - Roy Hodgson was sacked as Manager of Blackburn Rovers, with the Ewood Park outfit sitting rock bottom of the table.
 He was appointed in June 1997, leading them to sixth and into the UEFA Cup in his first season, a significant improvement on their previous campaign when they ended in thirteenth.

 2007 – He took charge of his last match as Finland boss as they drew their last Euro 2008 qualifier 0-0 in Portugal, so missing out on a place in the Finals that a win would have given them.
-Sami Hyypiä and ex-red Daniel Sjölund were both booked in this game, with fellow ex-red Jari Litmanen also featuring.
+Sami Hyypiä and ex-reds Jari Litmanen and Daniel Sjölund all played.

 The prince departs